coredns/unbound/README.md

 ## Bugs

-The *unbound* plugin depends on libunbound(3) which is C library, to compile this you have a dependency C and and cgo and you can't compile CoreDNS completely static.
+The *unbound* plugin depends on libunbound(3) which is C library, to compile this you have a dependency on C and cgo.
+You can't compile CoreDNS completely static.
 For compilation you also need the libunbound source code installed.

 ## See Also